CumulusNetworks/docs/content/cumulus-linux-510/Quick-Start-Guide/_index.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-The following configuration example places the front panel port swp1 into the default bridge called `br_default`:
+The following example places the front panel port swp1 into the default bridge called `br_default`:

 ```
 ...